-A comparatively small amount of funding for our rail activities is supplemented by a fee-for-service and up-front agreements with some states and voluntary provision of investigation resources by others.
-The ATSB provided advice to the Productivity Commission's inquiry into the National Transport Regulatory Reforms that the fee for service model has led to inadequate resourcing for rail safety investigations.
+A comparatively small amount of our funding is for rail.
+The majority of the ATSB's rail investigation resourcing is supplemented by a fee-for-service and up-front agreements with some states and voluntary provision of investigation resources by others.
+The ATSB has provided advice to government inquiries that the fee for service model has led to inadequate resourcing for rail safety investigations.
 The ATSB cannot predict whether it will receive funds from a state in any given year, which is an obstacle for retaining trained and qualified investigation resources.
+A further factor is that the ATSB has been unable to negotiate new agreements in three states to cover the costs of investigations.

-Detailed information regarding ATSB funding for 2020-21 can be found in the Portfolio Budget Statements Budget Statements 2020-2021 (infrastructure.gov.au).
+Detailed information regarding ATSB funding for 2021-22 can be found in the Portfolio Budget Statements Budget Statements 2021-2022 (infrastructure.gov.au).